littlebenlittle/littlebenlittle.github.io/site/blog/06-Network-Topology-and-Logic.md

 Most commercial computers are not configured to relay packets.
-If they receive an ethernet frame with their own MAC address but its encapsulated IP packet has a destination other their own IP address, they just drop the packet.
-However most consumer operating systems provide the root user with the ability to enable IP forwarding, turning them into an internet _router_.
+If they receive an ethernet frame with their own MAC address but its encapsulated IP packet has a destination other than one of their own assigned IP addresses, they just drop the packet.
+However most consumer operating systems provide the root user with the ability to enable [IP forwarding][ip-fwd], turning them into an internet _router_.
 When a router receives an ethernet frame with its own MAC address but a different IP address, it checks its own _routing table_ for where it should